tsvgeorgieva/KaliStore/README.md

 --- Prerequisites ---

-You should have node.js installed
+You should have node.js installed and added to yout PATH You should have Ruby installed and added to yout PATH

 --- Initial commands ---